Ravish108Coder/dice-game/README.md

 - The game will continue until you reach a certain point threshold or until you lose by guessing incorrectly too many times.
 - Click the "Play Again" button to start a new game.
 ## Credits
-This program was created by [insert your name or organization here].
-If you have any questions or feedback, please contact us at [insert contact information here].
+This program was created by Ravish Kumar.
+If you have any questions or feedback, please contact us at https://github.com/Ravish108Coder .